-I used to sleep wherever, volunteer for free food and accommodations, etc. I still do this, by the way but I found a different light in volunteering.
-I’ll discuss that in other posts but I’d like to tell you about my journey of being a pauper to being The King.
+I used to sleep wherever, volunteer for free food and accommodations, etc. I still do this, by the way, but I found a different light in volunteering.
+I’ll discuss that in other posts but I’d like to tell you about my journey from being a pauper to being The King.

-I experienced business and first-class flights, luxury hotels, has been invited to speak, has conducted workshops and more than anything, has been treated with dignity as a writer.
+I experienced business and first-class flights, luxury hotels, have been invited to speak, have conducted workshops, and more than anything have been treated with dignity as a writer.
 All of this entailed hard work.
 Loads of it.

 Some people are confused about the content of this blog but I don’t specialise in anything.
 I am not a backpacker, a luxury traveler, a solo female traveler (I’ve had travel dates.
 Shhhhh!) etc.

 I talk about the change that is happening in me, big, small or in whatever form.
 In relation to creating a job for yourself, this is what I want to do.

 If someone asks me about the category of this blog, I’d say life.
 And you can do it, too!

 Remember that changing your life doesn’t mean you have to travel the world.
 It’s not the solution to all your problems.

 First, find what makes you happy and believe that it is important.
 Because it really is.
 The job description you want for yourself is up to you.